 - pure control (n=300)

-We plan to have initial findings from midline data collection in late 2021 or early 2022.
+We plan to have initial findings from midline data collection in the first part of 2022.

 Evaluating Interoperable Payment Systems: The Next Frontier in Digital Financial Services